siyam1134/url_shortner_app/README.md

 2.bundle install

-before moving to point number 3 ensure that the root password is same as your local or prod databse password
+before moving to point number 3 ensure that the root password is same as your local or prod database password in database.yml file

 3.rails db:create